AKash112005/Jenkins-Basic-Scripts/README.md

       This project demonstrates a basic Jenkins Pipeline setup that pulls code from a Git repository and executes pipeline stages.
 The pipeline script is written to verify Jenkins integration with a repository and to test both Declarative and Scripted Pipeline styles.

-      The repository contains sample code and pipeline scripts used to validate the Jenkins build process.
+      The repository contains sample code and pipeline scripts used to validate the Jenkins build process .

 Objectives